mvdobra/bugReports/README.md

 ## Bug Report Samples
-Down below are some bug report samples that I wrote, while I'm working at imobiliare.ro, on pro.imobiliare.ro project.
+Down below are some bug report samples that I wrote, while I'm working at imobiliare.ro as a technical support engineer and also a software tester on pro.imobiliare.ro project.

 ----------------

-### Bug Report 1:
+### Bug Report 1

+**Priority:**
+P3 / High

+**Title:**
-for "Anuntul Zilei" service from pro.imobiliare.ro
+The "Anuntul Zilei" service isn't working right.

-**Date:**
-April 12, 2024

 **Description:**
 The "Anuntul Zilei" service isn't working right.
 The ads aren't always showing like they should.
 At the same time, there are cases when another ad is displayed.